 3D animation is an incredibly effective tool for realising scenes never before witnessed by the naked eye.
 A great example of this in action can be seen in Mechanism of Disease (MOD) and Mode of Action (MOA) animations.

 When looking into the evolution of medical animation over the last decade it’s hard not to be completely bowled over by the difference in the level of realism that can now be achieved.
-The low detail basic shapes and models that we once saw in the past have now been replaced by cutting edge photo real rendering and lighting, which is allowing animators and production teams to push the boundaries of what can be done with the medium.
+The low detail basic shapes and models that we once saw in the past have now been replaced by cutting edge photo real rendering and lighting, which is allowing animators and production teams to push the boundaries of what can achieved with medical device videos and educational shorts.

 Experts in the field, such as David Bolinsky are pushing the envelope, exploring complex areas of cellular biology and making them not only understandable but compelling and visually stunning.
 His Ted talk on project ‘The Inner Life of a Cell’ is not only incredibly inspiring for creative companies such as ourselves, it is representative of how our industry is embracing techniques and processes in some cases developed by Hollywood to drive medical animation into being an artistic and engaging format.
 This can only add to the level of engagement for the viewer and ultimately increase the power of the message within the film.